 Florida fish shacks represent just about everything we love about Florida – fresh air, funky style and fun.

-To be a fish shack, a place has to be open to the air.
+For a seafood restaurant to qualify as a fish shack, it has to be open to the air.
 We may use air conditioning, but we know authentic Florida involves sun and breeze and salt air.